Carlos Eduardo (footballer, born 1989): Al Hilal

 In the summer of 2015, Carlos Eduardo joined Al Hilal SFC.
-In his very first appearance with the Saudi club, on 12 August 2015, he netted the only goal in a win against Al Nassr FC in the Saudi Super Cup at Loftus Road.
+In his very first appearance with the Saudi club, on 12 August 2015, he netted the only goal in a win against Al-Nassr FC in the Saudi Super Cup at Loftus Road.
 Late in the month, in two games separated by four days, he helped defeat Lekhwiya SC (4–1 home victory, in the AFC Champions League) and Al Fateh SC (2–1, away) by scoring a total of three times.

 On 15 August 2017, Carlos Eduardo scored twice in a 4–3 home victory over Al Taawoun FC.
-On 24 November 2019, even though he did not take part in the final, the side conquered the Champions League after a 20-year wait.
+On 24 November 2019, even though he did not take part in the final, the side claimed the Champions League after a 20-year wait.

 Later career

 Carlos Eduardo agreed to a three-year deal at Shabab Al Ahli Club of the UAE Pro League in late August 2020, on a free transfer.
 He returned to the Saudi Pro League on 11 January 2022, on a deal at Al-Ahli Saudi FC.

-In July 2022, Carlos Eduardo agreed to a two-year contract at Botafogo de Futebol e Regatas.
+In July 2022, Carlos Eduardo agreed to a two-year contract at Botafogo FR.
 In his second season, he totalled 12 goals and seven assists in all competitions.

+Carlos Eduardo subsequently remained in the Brazilian top tier, representing Cruzeiro EC and Mirassol Futebol Clube.